project-zot/project-zot.github.io/docs/admin-guide/admin-getting-started.md

 # Getting Started with zot Administration

-> This document helps you to deploy an appropriate `zot` image or to build `zot` if desired.
+> :point_right: This document helps you to deploy an appropriate `zot` image or to build `zot` if desired.
 >
 > After deploying `zot`, proceed to [Configuring `zot`](admin-configuration.md) to choose and configure the features you need.